cohesivelabs/sopr/README.md

 4. From the root directory of the repository run `go install`

 ## Installation
-Availabe on homebrew `brew install sopr`, for other operating systems see the releases and download the appropriate binary and place it on your cli path
+In github, view the latest release and download the appropriate binary for your os/arch and place it on your cli path

 ## Usage